 - Digital advertising on targeted audiences

-- A/B testing, emailing and continuous optimization
+- A/B testing, emailing, and its continuous optimization

 - The timing of virtual events

-- The design of the event site
+- The design of the event website

 Just as a whole is the sum of its parts, your potential audience is the sum of several smaller audiences (called segments).

-The relaying of information by all stakeholders
+The transfer of information by all stakeholders